pumjeo/DPGMM/README.md

 - `max_iter`: The number of VI iterations to perform.
 Default is 200
 - `Weight_concentration_prior`: The Dirichlet concentration of each component.
 Default is 1.0
 - `beta_rho_prior`: The variance prior on the beta parameters that are not penalized.
 Default is 10**2
-- `beta_prior`: The prior on the coefficients distribution (Gaussian).
-Always set to zero vector.
 - `precision_shape_prior`: The prior of the shape parameter on the precision distribution.
 Default is 0.001
 - `precision_rate_prior`: The prior of the rate parameter on the precision distribution.
 Default is 0.001
 - `shrink_shape_prior`: The prior of the shape parameter on the shrink distribution.
 Default is 0.001